corbe19/Startup-Web-App/notes.md

 Learned basic structure components for website.
 Finally got pictures to work and be viewable.
-Learned how to implement navigation with links to other pages. implemented a foot and a link to another website.
+Learned how to implement navigation with links to other pages. implemented a footer and a link to another website.
-Learned consistency with design and structure us important.
+Learned consistency with design and structure is important.

 Learned how to deploy files to the active server